Learning disability: Helping individuals with learning disabilities

 Many individuals with learning disabilities may not openly disclose their condition.
-Some experts say that an instructor directly asking or assuming potential disabilities could cause potential harm to an individual's self esteem.
+Some experts say that an instructor directly asking or assuming potential disabilities could cause potential harm to an individual's self-esteem.
 In addition, if information about certain disabilities were made aware, it may be beneficial to be mindful about one's approach regarding the disability and avoid vocabulary that may insinuate that the learning disability is an obstacle or shortcoming as this may potentially be harmful to an individual's mental health and self esteem.
 Research suggests that accumulating positive experiences such as success in interpersonal relationships, achievements, and overcoming stress leads to the formation of self-esteem leading to the acceptance of one's disability and a better life outcome.
 This suggests that working with the disability may result in more positive outcomes rather than attempting to fix it.
-As an instructor or tutor, it may be helpful to consider asking the needs of individuals with disabilities as they know their disability the best.
-Some question to consider:
+For instructors or tutors, it may be helpful to consider asking the needs of individuals with disabilities, as they know their disability the best: